The Coming Decades of Quantum Simulation: Quantum Computing

 \item Realizing {\bf Quantum Machine Learning}.
 Also in this application the prospects and even reason for searching quantum advantage is questionable, as discussed in the recent paper of Maria Schuld and Nathan Killoran \cite{Schuld}: "In this perspective we explain why it is so difficult to say something about the practical power of quantum computers for machine learning with the tools we are currently using.
 We argue that these challenges call for a critical debate on whether quantum advantage and the narrative of "beating" classical machine learning should continue to dominate the literature the way it does, and provide a few examples for alternative research questions."

 \end{itemize}

 As Sankar Das Sarma writes in \cite{sankar}: "Quantum computing has a hype problem.
 Is quantum computing thus just a hype?
 No, it is a fair and serious effort, but realistically practical quantum supremacy of importance for science and technology remains in the domain of special purpose quantum computers, i.e. {\bf quantum simulators}".
+In particular, there already exists IBM quantum computing infrastructure that people can access and run their quantum algorithms there.
+In fact, there have been quite a few of applications in chemistry and materials run in that platform with interesting results, not yet at the point of overruling what can be done with classical computers.
+It is worth noticing that recently many of the cases of the claimed quantum supremacy \cite{Google} have been beaten by contemporary classical simulations using tensor networks \cite{Pan1,Pan2}.
+Also, the prospects for exponential quantum supremacy in quantum chemistry are questionable \cite{Garnet}.
+The very near future will bring surely answers to some these questions.